Multilingual Support

 Naming Recommendations:

-can be used as a default option alone or in combination with the above two methods.It is not recommended to use the system's final fallback default first option, as it may cause unexpected display results.
+<language code>.jsonto name resource files.defaults.jsoncan be used alone as a default option or in combination with the above two methods.It is not recommended to use the system's final fallback default first file solution, as it may result in unexpected display outcomes.

 # Basic Text Configuration